joeywu63/financial_planner/d1/product-and-planning.md

 ##### High-Level Description

-Our product will be a website that will allow prospective medical school sapplicants in Canada to **calculate the cumulative cost of the application process**, and to **notify them of alternatives and deadlines** for various steps in the process.
+Our product will be a website that will allow prospective medical school applicants in Canada to **calculate the cumulative cost of the application process**, and to **notify them of alternatives and deadlines** for various steps in the process.

 ##### Problem Description

 The problem we hope to address is **poor accessibility of information regarding the financial aspect of medical school applications**.
 There are two main types of information that are of particular interest.
-The first is information regarding the ***various costs involved in the medical school application process**, such as transcript costs, exam preparation resources, and interview preparation, which differ based on instutition, mehod of preparation, location and so on.
+The first is information regarding the ***various costs involved in the medical school application process**, such as transcript costs, exam preparation resources, and interview preparation, which differ based on institution, method of preparation, location and so on.
 The second is information on **cheaper alternatives available to the applicant** for various steps in the application process, for example, a cheaper MCAT prep course or a business that provides a cheaper interview prep consultation.
 The problem is important because the cost of the entire application process can easily reach in excess of 10,000 CAD, which places heavy strain on financially-struggling applicants.

 ##### Product Description